The first step of homebuying, as counterintuitive as it may seem, is not looking at houses.

 Most buyers that successfully get their contract accepted are the ones that have already done work to ensure they are in the best position to make their offer stand out from the rest.

-As your buyer's representative, I can help make your online or in-person search for the right property more timely and efficient.
+As your buyer's representative, we help make your online or in-person search for the right property more timely and efficient.
 Once we've narrowed down the approach that works best for you, we'll review comparable sales and market activity to determine the best way to submit an offer that has the best chance of acceptance by a seller.
 In Montana, the seller pays agents on all sides of the transaction for their work, so working with an agent comes at no cost to you, the buyer.

-Here are the steps we'll take:
+Here are some of the steps we'll take to get you there:

 1. Pre-qualification for a loan.